Haabiy/FlaskStringify/readme.md

 ## Structure

 - `api/`: Contains the Flask application code.
-- `src/`: Contains the source code for the functions to clean strings and find missing numbers.
+- `src.py`: Contains the source code for the functions to clean strings and find missing numbers.
+- `tests.py`: Contains the test code for the functions in `src.py`
-- `test/`: Contains unit tests for the API endpoints.
+- `unitTest.py`: Contains unit tests for the API endpoints.

 ## Contributing